Robot-Duck-32/analoq/README.md

 ## Install Options

+There are two ways to install the app on Apple TV:

 - Build and run directly from Xcode on Apple TV
+- Sideload the app to your own Apple TV using tools like ATVLoadly

 ## Platform

 - tvOS 17+
 - SwiftUI
 - Apple TV

-## Development

-Open `analoq.xcodeproj` in Xcode and build the `analoq` target.

-If you want to run the app on your own Apple TV hardware, choose your own team in Xcode signing settings before building.

 ## How To Use